Thursday, 5:59 AM.

 The walk to school usually took about twenty minutes but Leah knew of a shortcut that could cut that time nearly in half, but the timing wasn't the reason she liked the shortcut so much.

 She found them to be oddly calming.
 The woods were still and silent except for the random rustle of leaves or snap of a twig.
-And in the mornings, there was a thick fog that clung to the trees and made it easy to get lost.
-There wasn't even a real path; in order for the shortcut to work you had to leave the path at the second trail-head and head towards the river.
-Then you'd follow that until you reached a large Maple tree—the same one Deborah Parker supposedly hung herself on.
+Fog hung low and thick, making it feel like you were disappearing with every step.
+There wasn't even a real path; in order for the shortcut to work you had to leave the path at the large Maple tree—the same one Deborah Parker supposedly hung herself on.

 Leah liked the tree; every time she saw it she always paused and stared up at its large twisted branches that looked like they were reaching for something.
 Maybe another soul to take.